cyclr/docs/pages/v2/05-application-connectors/authentication/amazon-connect.md

 *  Access Secret Key
 *  AWS Region

-To get your access key ID and secret access key

-1. Open the IAM console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/).
+You can get the Access Key ID and Secret Access Key from your [IAM console](https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/).

-2. On the navigation menu, choose **Users**.
+1. From the navigation menu, select **Users**.
-3. Choose your IAM user name (not the check box).
+3. Select your IAM user name (not the check box).
-4. Open the **Security credentials** tab, and then choose **Create access key**.
+4. Open the **Security credentials** tab, and then select **Create access key**.
-5. To see the new access key, choose Show.
+5. To see the new access key, select **Show**.
 Your credentials resemble the following:
-    * Access key ID: AKIAIOSFODNN7EXAMPLE
+    * Access key ID: `AKIAIOSFODNN7EXAMPLE`
-    * Secret access key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+    * Secret access key: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`
-6. To download the key pair, choose Download .csv file.
-Store the .csv file with keys in a secure location.
+6. To download the key pair, you can select **Download .csv file**.

 ### Create an Amazon Connect instance